 Sports Logo History has excerpt sections from this syndicated post.
 Read the original article Evolution of the Bearcat.

-Black letter “C” with toes to form bearcat’s paw above a red bar.
+Black letter “C” with toes to form bearcat’s paw above a bold red underscore.

 1990 - 2005